2018 Florida gubernatorial election: Analysis

 The close margin mandated a machine recount, which had a deadline of November 15, 2018.
-If the margin was below 0.25% after machine recount, Ken Detzner, the Secretary of State of Florida, would commission a manual recount of over-votes and under-votes.
+If the margin was below 0.25% after machine recount, Ken Detzner, the secretary of state of Florida, would commission a manual recount of over-votes and under-votes.
 However, after the recount was complete, DeSantis' margin was 0.40%; therefore, he was certified the winner.
 Gillum conceded on November 17.

+DeSantis narrowly won due to strong Republican turnout in several counties in Central/Southwest Florida that had helped Trump pull off a win in 2016, exceeding Rick Scott's 2014 margin of victory in Pasco, Polk, Volusia, Lee, Sarasota, and Brevard, among others.
+DeSantis also put in a great deal of effort to prevent losing Miami-Dade by too big of a margin, firing up older Cuban exiles and making overtures to Venezuelans, Nicaraguans, and other non Cuban-Hispanics by painting Gillum as a socialist while being boosted by Jeanette Núñez's presence on the ticket.
+Gillum won the county overwhelmingly (and performed strongly in non-Cuban Hispanic areas), but DeSantis succeeded in keeping Gillum's numbers down, losing by 167,377 votes compared to Trump's 290,147 loss two years earlier.

 On November 10, 2022, former president Donald Trump claimed on his Truth Social page that he had prematurely ended the recount to prevent DeSantis and Senate candidate Rick Scott from losing, under the unsubstantiated belief that ballots for them were being removed.
-Florida Commissioner of Agriculture Nikki Fried has asked Attorney General Merrick Garland to investigate.
+Florida Commissioner of Agriculture Nikki Fried asked Attorney General Merrick Garland to investigate.
 Sarah Isgur, the spokeswoman of the Department of Justice from 2017 to 2019, has said that it "never happened," a position which was supported by other former Department of Justice officials.
 Broward County Commissioner Steven Geller agreed that no interference took place.